arve0/geogebra-wiki-translation-helper/README.md

 # GeoGebra Wiki translation helper #
 Scripts for helping translation of the GeoGebra manual on the wiki.

-Uses cache to avoid server and bandwidth strain. **Remember** to update cache once in a while! `./report.py cache language-code`

-Helps with:
+Current features:
 - Generating reports
     - Finding updated wikipages in english
     - Finding missing pages
 - Editing from text files
     - use your favorite text editor
 - Uploading from text files

+Uses cache to avoid server and bandwidth strain. **Remember** to update cache once in a while! `./report.py cache language-code`

 ## Install ##